sonuajayin/learn_docker_k8s/Readme.md

 >/prod_workflow/frontend/Dockerfile

 using travis ci and aws elastic beanstalk
 >/.travis.yml

-Multi container docker application
+Multi container docker application on AWS
 >/complex-elastic-beanstalk
 architecture and flow in folder, and also being deployed to ecs

+Multi container docker application on local with docker compose
+>/complex
+architecture and flow in folder, and also being deployed to ecs

 K8s simple Project
 >/simplek8s

 K8s multi container project
->/complex
+>/complexk8s

+K8s multi container project  deploying on Google Cloud
+>/complexk8s